Chapter 21: Conclusions

 It has shown that the influences of our connective spirits are extremely weak in comparison to the controls and organizations of our architective spirits.
 It has shown that connective spirituality has remained so thoroughly mysterious because holistic spirits are so weak, because they are so deeply hidden and because we are blinded by a habitual architective mode of consciousness.

-It has shown that the connective spiritual relationship is one of mutual consideration rather than one of submission and sacrifice.
+It has shown that the connective spiritual relationship is one of mutual consideration rather than submission and sacrifice.

 In demonstrating the distinction between connectivity and architectivity it has provided a framework by which the contradictory elements of spiritual vagueness and rational precision can be reconciled.